Charm, stories, humor, insightful songs, sweet voice, and dazzling guitar ability.” ~ BBC Radio Belfast

 As a touring artist with an over thirty-year career, LaMotte has developed a large and loyal following around the world.
 His music has been honored with numerous awards and artist grants, and has been featured on dozens of artist compilations.
 Notably, his song Dark and Deep was included on Songs Inspired By Literature, Chapter One, a benefit CD to raise money for adult literacy.
 Other artists on that CD include Suzanne Vega, Grace Slick, Aimee Mann, and Bruce Springsteen.
 Several independent films feature David’s music, and it has been heard on the Today Show and the Showtime television series This American Life.
 In 2023, his song, Coming Alive Again, was chosen as the title track for the Spring album on Christine Lavin’s Seasons project.

 As a result of his work with schools in Guatemala, he was named a “Madison World Changer” by his undergraduate alma mater, James Madison University, and was awarded an E-chievement Award by the syndicated radio show E-town.
-He is currently looking forward to returning to speaking and performing, post-pandemic, hosting a digital community on Patreon.com, writing songs, and writing his next book, tentatively titled, “Harmony: What Music Can Teach Us About Peacemaking In a Troubled Time.”
+He is currently touring with concerts and talks, hosting a digital community on Patreon.com, writing songs, working on a new podcast, and writing his next book, tentatively titled, “Harmony: What Music Can Teach Us About Peacemaking In a Troubled Time.”